The National Institute for Biological Standards and Control (NIBSC)

 [1] The list of states with a Mutual Recognition Agreement in relation to independent batch release testing of biological medicines is:

-Both Mutual Recognition Agreements include provisions allowing for the re-examination of batches by NIBSC where there are public health concerns.
+Both Mutual Recognition Agreements include provisions allowing for the re-examination of batches by the NIBSC where there are public health concerns.
 The Mutual Recognition Agreement for Israel covers vaccines only.

 The list of EEA states is: